giovanniscerra/IpGeoFencing/README.md

 ## Running the demo
 The solution comes with a simple demo console app that demonstrates the engine configuration and execution.
-Before you run the demo, make sure to edit the *appsettings.json* file and set the correct full path to the data folder.
+Before you run the demo, make sure to edit the *appsettings.json* file included in th eproject and set the correct full path to the data folder in your file system.
 Example:
 ```json
 {